mira-merkell/ffge-avx2/README.md

 ffge-avx2 - fraction-free Gaussian elimination
 ==============================================

-Implement a SIMD version of FFGE.
+Implement a SIMD version of FFGE on a finite field.
 Benchmark against FLINT.

 This repository is WIP 🚧.
 The vectorized version of FFGE is incomplete.